 Dysautonomia refers to a disturbance of the autonomic nervous system, the nerve pathways which regulate unconscious bodily functions including heart rate, blood pressure, digestion, salivation, perspiration, micturition (release of urine), and some sexual functions.
-Commonly, patients with dysautonomia experience symptoms of fainting or dizziness upon changing to a more upright position (such as from lying to sitting or sitting to standing up).
-The lightheadedness results from a drop in blood pressure that occurs upon rising, which in turn decreases the amount of blood returning to the brain.
+Patients with dysautonomia experience symptoms of fainting or dizziness when changing to an upright position (such as lying to sitting or sitting to standing).
+The lightheadedness results from a decrease in blood pressure upon rising which decreases the amount of blood working against gravity to reach the brain.
 When a patient collapses to the floor, the amount of blood reaching the brain increases as the blood pressure rises, and the patient regains consciousness.
-Other typical symptoms of autonomic nervous system dysfunction are constipation, impotence in males, and loss of bladder or bowel control leading to incontinence or retention.
-Some patients experience abnormal sweating and develop bluish-purplish discoloration of skin known as the cold hand or cold foot sign.
-MSA patients also frequently snore, have longer than normal pauses in breathing during sleep (sleep apnea), and exhibit combative behavior while asleep, known as REM Behavioral Disorder (RBD).
+Other typical symptoms of autonomic nervous system dysfunction are constipation, impotence in males, and loss of bladder or bowel control leading to incontinence or constipation.
+Some patients experience abnormal sweating and develop reddish-blue discoloration of the skin known as the “cold hand” or “cold foot” sign.
+MSA patients also frequently snore, have longer than normal pauses in breathing during sleep (sleep apnea), and exhibit combative behavior while asleep, known as REM sleep behavioral disorder (RBD).

-The parkinsonian features of MSA typically include a slowed and shuffling gait, difficulty with balance, stiffness (rigidity) of muscles, particularly those involving the neck, and slurred and low-volume speech.
+The parkinsonian features of MSA typically include a slowed and shuffling gait, difficulty with balance, stiffness (rigidity) of muscles, particularly those of the neck, and slurred and low-volume speech.
 Neck and trunk muscle rigidity or weakness may result in abnormal postures such as forward bending of the neck (anterocollis) or a body tilt when sitting (Pisa sign).
 Tremor, if present, is usually mild.
-Patients also may develop hoarseness, difficulty breathing from vocal cord weakness, and frequent involuntary sighing.
+Patients also may develop hoarseness, difficulty breathing due to vocal cord weakness, and frequent involuntary sighing.

-MSA-P is more common in men than women, usually presenting in one's late 40's or early 50's.
 Initial symptoms of MSA overlap with those of Parkinson's disease, and many patients with MSA are first diagnosed with classic Parkinson's disease.
 Some patients initially respond to the same medications used for Parkinson's disease but unfortunately, the benefit is usually transient.
-The course of the MSA-P varies markedly from one individual to another; while some patients live for up to 20 years after the onset of symptoms, most patients reach severe disability, requiring assistance with walking and other activities of daily living within 5-8 years.
-It usually progresses much more rapidly than Parkinson's disease.
+The course of MSA-P varies markedly from one individual to another.
+While some patients live for up to 20 years after the onset of symptoms, most patients reach severe disability, requiring assistance with walking and other activities of daily living within five to eight years.
+It usually progresses much more rapidly than classic Parkinson's disease.

 MSA-C is characterized by poor coordination and progressive loss of balance (ataxia).
-In addition, patients with MSA-C may have action tremor, which is different from the resting tremor seen in typical Parkinson's disease.
+In addition, patients with MSA-C may have tremor with action, which is different from the resting tremor seen in typical Parkinson's disease.
 This tremor is present during activities, such as reaching for objects or eating, and can be elicited on examination by the finger-to-nose maneuver.
 Other features include slurring of speech, difficulty with swallowing, and progressive weakness.
-Age at onset ranges from the early 20's to the 60's.
-The first symptom is usually mild incoordination in one's hands and legs, which eventually progresses to loss of balance requiring a walker or a wheelchair.
+The first symptom is usually mild incoordination in the hands and legs, which eventually progresses to loss of balance requiring a walker or a wheelchair.

 There is no diagnostic test for MSA, but a neurologist usually suspects the diagnosis based on a patient's physical examination and clinical course.
 Early in the disease, it can be challenging to differentiate MSA-P from Parkinson's disease.
-MSA-C may be confused with inherited forms of cerebellar ataxia if a careful family history is not elicited.
+MSA-C may be confused with several inherited or acquired forms of cerebellar ataxia if a careful history is not elicited.

 In MSA-P, brain MRI scans, may demonstrate abnormal signal in the putamen (a cluster of cells deep in the brain involved in regulating movement).
-In cases of MSA-C, MRI shows atrophy, or shrinkage of the cerebellum and brainstem.
-It may also show the "hot cross bun sign" which suggests degeneration of the ventral pontine fibers.
-Brain scans, however, cannot not always distinguish MSA from other neurodegenerative diseases.
-Also, because MSA is a rare condition, these characteristic changes are sometimes not recognized by radiologists; therefore, the scans should be examined by a neurologist experienced in the diagnosis of MSA.
+In cases of MSA-C, brain MRI shows atrophy (or shrinkage) of the cerebellum and brainstem.
+It may also show the "hot cross bun sign" which suggests degeneration of nerve fibers in a part of the brain stem called the pons.
+Brain scans, however, cannot always distinguish MSA from other neurodegenerative diseases.
+Additionally, as MSA is a rare disease, these characteristic changes are sometimes not recognized by radiologists.
+Therefore, the scans should be examined by a neurologist experienced in the diagnosis of MSA.

-Diagnosis of MSA may also be aided by testing the autonomic nervous system, for example, by measuring blood pressure and heart rate with the patient lying down compared with standing up.
-A drop in blood pressure while standing (orthostatic hypotension) is suggestive of autonomic dysfunction.
-A sleep study (polysomnogram) can document sleep apnea.
-Upon autopsy, characteristic patterns of degeneration may be seen but in all cases, the diagnosis of MSA cannot be confirmed unless and reveals the oligodendroglial, alpha-synuclein-containing protein aggregations known as glial cytoplasmic inclusion bodies are found.
+Diagnosis of MSA may also be aided by testing the autonomic nervous system.
+One method of testing this is by measuring blood pressure and heart rate with the patient lying down compared with standing up.
+A decrease in blood pressure while standing (orthostatic hypotension) is suggestive of autonomic dysfunction.
+A sleep study (polysomnogram) can find sleep apnea.

 In the early stages of MSA, levodopa and drugs that act directly on dopamine receptors (dopamine agonists) may lessen parkinsonian symptoms, such as slowness of movement.
-On average, however, these drugs are less effective in patients with MSA compared to those with Parkinson's disease (PD).
-Also, as in PD, many patients with MSA develop involuntary movements (dyskinesias), particularly involving their face, after prolonged levodopa use.
+On average, however, these drugs are less effective in patients with MSA compared to those with Parkinson's disease.
+Also, as in Parkinson’s disease, many patients with MSA develop involuntary movements (dyskinesias) after prolonged levodopa use.
 Levodopa may also lower blood pressure, which is problematic for patients with autonomic dysfunction.

 For patients with autonomic dysfunction, there are treatments that lessen the drop in blood pressure when upright.
-These treatments include increasing the amount of salt in the diet, fludrocortisone (a steroid hormone), midodrine and pyridostigmine (drugs that stimulate the autonomic nervous system), and the daytime use of support hose such as Jobst stockings to decrease pooling of blood in the legs.
+These treatments include increasing the amount of salt in the diet, fludrocortisone (a steroid hormone), midodrine, pyridostigmine and droxidopa (drugs that stimulate the autonomic nervous system), and the daytime use of stockings to decrease pooling of blood in the legs.
 Because these methods can increase blood pressure to undesirably high levels when the patient is lying down, the head of the patient's bed should be elevated at least 30 degrees.
-Continuous Positive Airway Pressure (CPAP) breathing machines at night may be helpful for those patients with MSA who have documented sleep apnea.
-Increased urinary frequency due to an overactive bladder usually improves with solifenacin (VESIcare), tolterodine (Detrol) or similar medications.
+Continuous Positive Airway Pressure (CPAP) breathing machines at night may be helpful for those patients with MSA who have sleep apnea.
+Increased urinary frequency due to an overactive bladder usually improves with solifenacin (Vesicare), tolterodine (Detrol) or similar medications.
 Sildenafil (Viagra) and related drugs may be effective for erectile dysfunction but can unmask dizziness (orthostatic hypotension) and should be used with caution.
 Urological consultation is recommended in most cases of MSA.
-Because of swallowing problems some patients require placement of a feeding tube (PEG) directly into the stomach in order to maintain adequate nutrition and prevent aspiration pneumonia.
+Because of swallowing problems some patients require placement of a feeding tube (PEG) directly into the stomach to maintain adequate nutrition and prevent aspiration pneumonia.